Conferences & Workshops

 The Ansari Institute for Global Engagement with Religion is dedicated to the study of religion around the world and serves as a center of public deliberation and education through research, teaching, outreach, and interaction with religious communities and the public worldwide.
 To that end, the institute organizes, hosts, and participates in conferences that bring together scholars, journalists, and thinkers whose research and coverage contributes to the rich, substantial, and ongoing conversation around global religion.

-Nasr Book Prize Symposiums (2022, 2024)
+Ansari Book Prize Symposiums (2022, 2024)

-The Ansari Institute's Nasr Book Prize highlights the work of scholars who reimagine the connection of religion and global affairs.
+The Ansari Institute's Book Prize highlights the work of scholars who reimagine the connection of religion and global affairs.
 In addition to recognizing the author of the chosen book and inviting he or she to provide a keynote talk, the Ansari institute also then invites scholars from different faith traditions to respond to the provocative ideas in Cathonomics through the lens of their own scholarly interest and faith traditions.
 These are organized in a series of panels.

 Faith in the Story: Trialogues for Enhancing Religious Literacy (2020-2023)